egbuniwecemeka/airbnb-clone-project/README.md

 A CI/CD pipeline is the automated process that connects these steps — from code commit → testing → deploymen

+Role in Automating Development Process

+Automation – No need for manual builds, tests, or deployments.
+Speed – Developers deliver new features and bug fixes quickly.
+Reliability – Automated tests catch errors before production.
+Consistency – The same process is used every time, reducing human error.
+Collaboration – Teams can integrate changes frequently, avoiding last-minute conflicts

 Tools: GitHub Actions, Docker